BookingEasy/booking-easy-wp/readme.txt

 4. Use the shortcode [sagenda-wp] in a page or an article.

 == Screenshots ==
 1. How to identify my Sagenda account in WordPress?
-Copy the token from your Sagenda account and paste it into your WordPress installation
+Copy the authentication code (token) from your Sagenda account and paste it into your WordPress installation

 == Upgrade Notice ==

 = 1.0.7 =
-* ADDED : Add language support for German to the reservation system.
+* ADDED : Add language support for German to the reservation system! -> Sagenda ist eine kostenlose Reservierungssystem!
+* IMPROVED : Translations -> Swedish : Sagenda är en fri bokningssystem.
+* IMPROVED : Translations -> Polish : Sagenda to darmowy system rezerwacji!.
+* IMPROVED : Translations -> French : Sagenda est un système gratuit de réservation.
+* IMPROVED : Translations -> English : Sagenda is a free booking system.

 == Changelog ==

 = 1.0.7 =
-* ADDED : Add language support for German to the reservation system.
+* ADDED : Add language support for German to the reservation system! -> Sagenda ist eine kostenlose Reservierungssystem!
+* IMPROVED : Translations -> Swedish : Sagenda är en fri bokningssystem.
+* IMPROVED : Translations -> Polish : Sagenda to darmowy system rezerwacji!.
+* IMPROVED : Translations -> French : Sagenda est un système gratuit de réservation.
+* IMPROVED : Translations -> English : Sagenda is a free booking system.

 = 1.0.6 =
-* ADDED : Add language support for French.
+* ADDED : Add language support for French to the reservation system.
 * IMPROVED : Polish translation.

 = 1.0.5 =